agalera/markdown_server/readme.md

 # Markdown server

 ## SUMMARY
-This is a single server, all you have in the "files" folder serves it via web
+This is a simple server, all you have in the "files" folder serves it via web

 ## REQUIREMENTS